Niersol/ecommerce/README.md

    - Django REST Framework: Utilized for building robust APIs.
    - Django Filter: Employed for implementing filters in API views.

-## Getting Started

-To set up and run this project on your local machine, follow the instructions provided in the README.md file.
-Detailed steps include cloning the repository, activating the virtual environment, installing dependencies, performing database migrations, creating an admin identity, and running the development server.

 ## Contribution Guidelines